‘Young And The Restless’ Spoilers: New Face Appears In GC, Nick Saves Sharon, Ex-Lovers To Revisit Their Past?

 Nick Acts As Sharon’s Knight

 Spoilers for Monday’s episode of the Young and the Restless reveal Zack (Ryan Ashton) is going to receive a call from Alice.
 Alice will provide updates about the business.
-Alice will mention Rainbow Girl who is becoming a favorite among big clients but the lady is causing some problems.
+Alice will mention Rainbow Girl who is becoming a favorite among big clients, but the lady is causing some problems.
 Zach will get curious on who this girl is, and he will eventually learn it’s Crystal.

 Sharon will discover a whole new world.
 Given how dangerous the situation is, she will put herself in grave danger.
 Nick won’t just sit on the sidelines knowing his ex is in danger.
 He will make sure Sharon is safe.
 Nick’s history in the Young and the Restless says a lot about his character – he can’t help but save damsels in distress.